There are many methods that can help your device send coordinates. Each has upsides and downsides: cost, power needs, accuracy, etc.

 Atlas Suite is a Sigfox service that provides the geographic coordinates of a device within a confidence radius of accuracy.

-Atlas Suite comprises two services: Atlas Network and Atlas Wi-Fi.
+Atlas Suite comprises two services: Atlas Native and Atlas Wi-Fi.

 |50 to 200 meters|